BUSINESS MATTERS

 *Orientation runs from 12 p.m.
 Sunday through 12 p.m.
 Tuesday.
 Attendance at the full orientation session is mandatory for participants.

-October 21 - October 22, 2025
+October 21 - October 22, 2026

-Session II – Economic Development & Infrastructure
+Session II – Military and Economic Development

-November 19 - November 20, 2025
+November 18 - November 19, 2026

 Session III – Agriculture, Conservation & Outdoor Life